Female Urology Overview

 Helpful Resources on Interstitial Cystitis:

-Pelvic Organ Prolapse (POP) is a a hernia of the pelvic organs (bladder, uterus, rectum).
+Pelvic Organ Prolapse (POP) is a hernia of the pelvic organs (bladder, uterus, rectum).
 This type of hernia occurs if the muscles surrounding the organs are weakened.
 It is most common in women after giving birth, or those going through menopause.
 There are two types of pelvic organ prolapse:

 - Asymptomatic POP - the hernia has occurred, but no tissues protrude beyond the vaginal opening